Garden-AI/garden-backend/infra/README.md

 Steps:
 - Make your edit to the terraform code.
+- From the `dev/` subdirectory:
-- `terraform plan -var-file="{env}.tfvars"` and then if you approve, `terraform apply -var-file="{env}.tfvars"`
+  - `terraform plan -var-file="dev.tfvars"` and then if you approve, `terraform apply -var-file="dev.tfvars"`
+  - Do a sanity check to make sure things are still working in the dev environment
+  - If sane, do the same from the `prod/` subdirectory and with `var-file="prod.tfvars"` instead
-- Do a sanity check to make sure things are still working, and you're done :)
+  - Final sanity check to make sure things are still working, and you're done :)

 ## Deploying from scratch

 We don't want to use Terraform for our routine code deploys, but also Terraform reasonably refuses to create lambdas without code ot run on them.
-So if you're deploying from scratch, you will need to place an `authorizer.zip` and `app.zip` in the infra directory.
+So if you're deploying from scratch, you will need to place an `authorizer.zip` and `app.zip` in the `infra/dev` or `infra/prod` directory.
 You can follow the shell commands in the GH Action yaml to see how to zip it up properly, but also you could just use dummy files and it would be fine.

 ## Using Terraform